miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ```

-private, but name mangling - can be modified, but only inside the class?
+private, but name mangling - can be accessed, but only inside the class?
 ```
 self.__numerator = numerator
 self.__denominator = denominator
 OOP questions
 Layered Architecture questions

+```

 2. why return a tuple like this return val, False?

-```
 def _cell_state(self, row, column):
         val = self.__data[row][column]
         if val < 10: